hive-engine/nitrous/src/app/help/en/faq.md

 <a href="#Table_of_Contents_Security">^</a>
 ## <span id="What_are_my_different_keys_for">What are my different keys for?</span>

-**Posting key** - The posting key allows accounts to post, comment, edit, vote, resteem, and follow or mute other accounts.
+**Posting key** - The posting key allows accounts to post, comment, edit, vote, reblog, and follow or mute other accounts.
 Most users should be logging into Hive every day with the posting key.
 You are more likely to have your password or key compromised the more you use it so a limited posting key exists to restrict the damage that a compromised account key would cause.

 **Active key** - The active key is meant for more sensitive tasks such as transferring funds, power up/down transactions, converting Hive Dollars, voting for witnesses, updating profile details and avatar, and placing a market order.